Nameless Rumia's Wiki

 On Leading the Anonymous

-The idea of managing your own anonymous community has some appeal for people who think a rowdy group of strangers are their friends, but it's actually a bad investment with many downsides.
-As a former board owner, here are a few things to ponder.
+The idea of managing your own anonymous community has some appeal for people who think a rowdy group of strangers are their friends, but it's actually a bad investment1) with many downsides.
+This article will primarily serve as a list of things to ponder, from a former board owner.

 Part 1: The Self